 They usually inhabit grassy areas and live in small colonies, although they can sometimes be found alone.

-They feed on other small insects like aphids, caterpillars, and larvae and can help keep pest populations down.
+They feed on other small insects, such as aphids, caterpillars, and larvae, and can help control pest populations.

 Damsel bugs range in size from just a few millimeters long to nearly an inch long, and they can be identified by their elongated body shape and brownish color.

-Their antennae are typically short and slender, while their legs are usually brownish-orange in color.
+Their antennae are typically short and slender, while their legs are usually brownish-orange.

 Damsel bugs have wings that they use to fly, although they rarely do so.
-These small insects may appear intimidating at first glance, but they are not poisonous and should not be feared.
+These small insects may appear intimidating initially, but they are not poisonous and should not be feared.

-In fact, damsel bugs are actually beneficial for gardens because they feed on other pests that can damage plants.
+Damsel bugs benefit gardens because they feed on other pests that can damage plants.

-As such, it is best to leave them alone and let them continue their job of controlling other insects’ populations.
+As such, it is best to leave them alone and let them continue controlling other insects’ populations.

 10. Ground Beetle

-Ground beetles are a family of insects that are common around the world.
+Ground beetles are a family of insects that are common worldwide.
 They are small, nocturnal, and have a hard exoskeleton that protects them from predators.

 They can usually be found in areas with plenty of vegetation, such as gardens and fields.

-Ground beetles are types of insects that are not poisonous and can even be beneficial as they help keep insect populations in check.
+Ground beetles are not poisonous and can even be beneficial, helping to keep insect populations in check.

 11. Lacewing